yannvon/intelligent-agents/README.md

 3. **Centralized agent** using a Stochastic local search algorithm
 4. **Auctioning agent** that uses SLS, multiplicative weight updates and other heuristics

+For each of these assignments a **detailed report** of what we have done can be found in the respective folder.

 At the end of the course a tournament between the 32 best teams was held.
 After a group stage the eight group stage winners advanced to a single elimination tournament.

 Our auctioning agent finished *4th* at this competition.